anirudhs001/SpeechExtractor/Readme.md

 </div>

 ### Model Architecture
 Since the motive was to reduce the noise irrespective of the speaker, I've ditched the Embedder mentioned in the paper.
 Even without the target speaker's embeddings, the Model works fairly well.
-This maybe due to the randomisation in the data preparation step, or just dumb luck.
+**Reason**: This maybe due to the randomisation in the data preparation step, or just dumb luck.

 <div align="center">
     <img src="./res/images/InformationFlow.png" alt="Information Flow to Model" width=800>